 My name is Cindy Lupica.
-I am an awareness advocate, author, I am a cancer ambassador, and an NCSD speaker.
+I am an awareness advocate, and author, I am a cancer ambassador, and an NCSD speaker.
 I survived Choriocarcinoma.
 It's a pregnancy placenta cancer, a form of gestational trophoblastic disease.
-I was diagnosed on February 1 of 2014, and they staged me at 23, and my FICO score was 67.
+I was diagnosed on February 1 2014, and they staged me at 23, and my FICO score was 67.
 It was high risk and I had lung metastasis.

 I had some symptoms during my pregnancy which were overall healthy.
 I started having some contractions around 25 weeks ago.
 Before that, I had a little vaginal itching.
 The doctor couldn't find anything wrong.
 Then the contractions carried through until my daughter was born at 39 weeks.
 I bled postpartum for six weeks.